eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 ## Conclusion

-Blockchainia: Cards utilizes a collect, craft, compete loop to create a dynamic and strategic card game, offering players a wealth of options for customization and tactical decision-making.
+Blockchainia: CardBrawl utilizes a collect, craft, compete loop to create a dynamic and strategic card game, offering players a wealth of options for customization and tactical decision-making.